kiranshashiny/Weather_Channel_Bluemix_API/README.md

 This API lets you get current and forecast weather data from the Weather channel and use it for our business.

-One would login to the BLuemix - get a set of credentials and then using some of the common API - get the data back in JSON format and use it for applications.
+One would login to the Bluemix - get a set of credentials and then using some of the common API - get the data back in JSON format and use it for applications.

 In this repository I have one such sample that will give you an insight on how to request for a three day data and examine the result in JSON format.